 All pupils are encouraged to help organise and support a range of activities to contribute to local and national charities.
 In doing so we feel it is important to raise their awareness that there are people in the world less fortunate, and that people’s practical needs can be met.

 Pupils are regularly involved in various events and themed days to raise funds for worthy local and national causes.
-Last year we supported a number of charities and good causes including Children in Need, The Whitechapel Mission and the Jeans for Genes charity.
+Last year we supported a number of charities and good causes including Children in Need, Haven House and the Jeans for Genes charity.

 To celebrate Sport Relief this year, pupils and staff joined forces and dressed as their favourite Sporting Hero.
 It was fantastic to see so many amazing outfits andhappy faces at Oaklands and the school are so proud of everyone’s efforts to make it an enjoyable day.
 In the end we raised an incredible £212.95 for Sport Relief which is sure to make a huge difference.
 Thank you everyone for your donations!

 The children had a very fun day wearing their spotty clothing to celebrate and raise money for Children in Need.
 Each pupil brought in a donation for the fantastic charity and participated in a range of Children in Need themed activities that helped to explain the importance of a charity like this.
 A huge effort was made by our children and they were all looking very spotty.
 Some pupils are even dressed as Pudsey Bear!

 The whole school took part in the NSPCC Numbers Day.
 Everybody wore clothes with a number on and took part in special Maths activities during the day.
 Years 1 to 6 enjoyed a “Who wants to be a mathionaire” quiz and were challenged to apply their knowledge to answer tricky questions.
 In assembly the Year 6 children in Willow House told the children in Key Stage 1 and 2 about the work the NSPCC do to protect children and how Childline has helped many children around the country.